 Institutions are driven to find money, every bit as strongly as animals are driven to find food.

 On an individual level, this creates jobs.
-Somebody’s got to look up test scores in Niger, copy them into the empty spot for Nigeria, calculate regional averages, then erase the false Nigeria data.
-This money also boosts the travel budget, so they can fly to a conference and discuss how the North will solve the South’s problems, make good contacts, and sit by the pool.
+Somebody’s got to look up test scores in Niger, copy them into the empty spot for Nigeria, calculate regional averages, then delete the false Nigeria data.

 But the desk jockeys, and even the agency directors, aren’t running the show.
 They work for the donors – Western money.
 It does not want children in the global South to fully develop as individuals … and then to help their countries develop … and then claim a right to use their country’s natural resources for their own benefit.

 Nobody has to consciously say, “We want to crush those kids.”
 They merely have to keep funding a system which makes that happen.(5)